-There was one identified repetitive loss properties in Canajoharie in the 2016 HMP.
-As of 2022, according to FEMA records no repetitive loss properties were identified.
+As of 2022, according to FEMA records one residential repetitive loss property was identified.
 As of December 31, 2022, 1 policy was in force.
-The Town of Canajoharie had a total of 6 claims totaling \$409,201 in losses for all NFIP-insured structures.
-It should be noted that according to FEMA data there are 184 structures within the 100-year flood plain (including the Villages of Canajoharie and Ames).
+The Town of Canajoharie had a total of 9 claims totaling \$27,310 in losses for all NFIP-insured structures.
+It should be noted that according to FEMA data there are 184 structures within the 100-year flood plain and 75 structures in the 500-year flood plain (including the Villages of Canajoharie and Ames).